 Jason Lee Steorts is the managing editor of National Review.

-Michael R. Strain is the director of economic-policy studies and the Arthur F. Burns Scholar in Political Economy at the American Enterprise Institute.
+Mr. Strain holds the Arthur F. Burns Chair in Political Economy at the American Enterprise Institute.

 Andrew Stuttaford is the editor of National Review‘s Capital Matters.

 Joseph W. Sullivan served at the White House Council of Economic Advisers as the special adviser to the chairman, as well as a staff economist, from 2017 to 2019.

 Daniel Tenreiro is the Thomas L. Rhodes Journalism Fellow at the National Review Institute.